-It is not always easy to appreciate winter, when your electricity goes off, your water pipes freeze, or your nose and fingers go numb in the frigid temperatures.
-But even in the midst of cold weather hassles and challenges, it is difficult to dismiss the wonder of the falling snow.
+It is not always easy to appreciate winter, when your electricity goes off, your water pipes freeze or your nose and fingers go numb in the frigid temperatures.
+But even amid cold weather hassles and challenges, it is difficult to dismiss the wonder of the falling snow.

-Aesthetics aside, snow truly is an amazing phenomena!
+Aesthetics aside, snow truly is an amazing phenomenon!
 While it is an explainable occurrence in scientific terms, it is also full of myriad fascinating aspects.
-For instance did you know that:
+For instance, did you know that:

-~ Snow is a mineral like diamonds or salt.
+~ Snow is a mineral-like diamond or salt.

 ~ A snow crystal can be 50 times as wide as it is thick, so even though crystals can be grown in a lab as big as two inches across, they’re generally far thinner than a piece of paper.

 ~ At the center of almost every snow crystal is a tiny mote of dust, which can be anything from volcanic ash to a particle from outer space.